TNDIGITALMARK/522f48ed-1e2c-4fab-8b1f-03bcb7892df9/IMPLEMENTATION_SUMMARY.md

 ## Overview

-A comprehensive custom color scheme system has been implemented, allowing users to personalize their Bloom experience with brown/beige as the default core palette and unlimited custom theme creation.
+A comprehensive custom color scheme system has been implemented, allowing users to personalize their rooted experience with brown/beige as the default core palette and unlimited custom theme creation.

 ## Features Implemented